12 Ways to Use Apple Cider Vinegar

 The primary use of white vinegar, typically distilled, in households today is for a marinade in such foods like coleslaw or red beets and for an alternative cleaning tool for kitchen surfaces instead of harmful chemicals.
 On the contrary, dozens of health claims have been made regarding the benefits of apple cider vinegar.

-Just a few of the benefits that may appear from a search engine include using cider vinegar to remove skin and hair impurities, relieve allergies, remove nail fungus, relieve gas, abdominal cramping and bloating, fight the flu and even neutralize sunburn.
+Just a few of the many touted benefits of apple cider vinegar include removing skin and hair impurities, relieving allergies, removing nail fungus, relieving gas, abdominal cramping and bloating, fighting the flu and even neutralizing sunburn.
 The primary active ingredient created during the second fermentation process of cider vinegar is key to the difference between ACV and other vinegars.

-Acetic acid distinguishes ACV by giving it a pungent, sour taste and may leave a cloudy, “cobweb-like” substance in the bottom of the glass (13).
+Acetic acid distinguishes apple cider vinegar by giving it a pungent, sour taste and may leave a cloudy, “cobweb-like” substance in the bottom of the glass (13).
 United States standards regulate that cider vinegar must contain a concentration of 5-6% acetic acid in comparison to other vinegar products such as the household white distilled vinegar containing diluted concentrations of acetic acid.
 (1, 12)

 Stabilize Blood Sugar